 Dangers of T-Bone Car Accidents

-T-bone car accidents can cause serious injuries to the occupants of the vehicle because of how the impact occurs along the side of a car where safety features are less strong.
+T-bone car accidents can cause serious injuries to the occupants of the vehicle because of how the impact occurs along the side of a car, where safety features are less strong.
 The force of impact from a T-bone car accident can take you unaware and cause you and other occupants in the vehicle to get jostled around.
 Significant property damage may also occur with a T-bone accident to vehicles and nearby property.

 What to Do After a T-Bone Car Accident

 If you get into a T-bone accident, you should contact emergency responders and seek medical attention as soon as possible.
 Even if you don’t think you suffered any injuries, it’s important to get medical attention because some car accident injuries, such as whiplash, can have delayed symptoms that take hours or even days to appear.
-You should also document the accident, which can include taking photos or videos of the scene if it is safe to do so.
-This type of information can be useful if you need to file an insurance claim or take legal action.
+Y

 5 Most Common Injuries from T-Bone Car Accidents